Skip to content

 Marlies von Quendelgrün | sustainable everyday life with wild herbs

-This interview with Marlies Resch from Quendelgrün is part of a series of interviews with women who feel as connected to nature as I do.
-I speak to different women and their approach to nature and life.
+This interview with Marlies Resch from Quendelgrün is part of an interview series with women who feel as connected to nature as I do.
+I speak with different women about their connection to nature and life.

-Please introduce yourself to us and tell us something about yourself and your career?
+Please introduce yourself and tell us a bit about you and your career path?

-As a wild herb expert, I pass on my knowledge of wild herbs to interested participants at workshops in the species-rich meadows and deep forests of the Mühlviertel, taking them on a short break in the species-rich plant world.
-I also pass on my knowledge of wild herbs and other green topics in online courses.
+As a wild herb expert, I share my knowledge about wild herbs in workshops held in the biodiverse meadows and deep forests of the Mühlviertel region, taking interested participants on a short retreat into the rich plant world.
+I also share my knowledge of wild herbs and other green topics in online courses.

-I can call both the beautiful Mühlviertel, more precisely St. Leonhard near Freistadt, and Linz my home.
+I am fortunate to call both the beautiful Mühlviertel, specifically St. Leonhard near Freistadt, and Linz my home.

-I learned or studied two very nice professions – florist and landscape planner and architect.
+I have learned or studied two very beautiful professions – namely florist and landscape planner and architect.

 Have you always been interested in nature and herbs?

-My interest in nature was awakened in my childhood by my grandfather during forays through the forests and meadows of the Mühlviertel.
-After completing a horticultural college and studying at the University of Natural Resources and Life Sciences, I have now spent half my life dealing with various aspects of plants and nature.
-My focus now lies on wild herbs.
+My interest in nature was sparked in my childhood by my grandfather during rambles through the forests and meadows of the Mühlviertel.
+Having attended a horticultural college and studied at the University of Natural Resources and Life Sciences, I have now spent half my life dealing with various aspects of plants and nature.
+Currently, my focus is on wild-growing herbs.

-You work with herbs and wild plants - why do you do that?
+You work with herbs and wild herbs - why do you do that?

-Quite simply: because they fascinate me.
-Wild herbs are able to grow under the most adverse conditions, produce beautiful flowers and artistic leaves and are (usually) still usable for us humans at the same time.
-They are simply there - growing and flowering without our intervention.
-They are real, simple and straightforward - that's what I like about wild herbs.
+It's simple: because they fascinate me.
+Wild herbs are able to grow under the most adverse conditions, producing beautiful flowers and intricate leaves, and are (mostly) also useful to us humans.
+They are just there – growing and blooming without our intervention.
+They are genuine, simple and straightforward – that's what I like about wild herbs.

-How did you come up with the idea of passing on your knowledge?
+How did you come to share your knowledge?

-Through a tutorial job at university, I discovered that I enjoy helping others learn.
+Through a tutoring job at university, I discovered that I enjoy helping others learn.

-At the first workshops on wild herbs, it was clear - this is my thing.
-Now I am passionate about passing on my knowledge and am happy when participants go home with added value and make their everyday lives more sustainable and greener with wild herbs.
+After my first wild herb workshops, it was clear – this is my calling.
+Now I passionately share my knowledge and am happy when participants go home with added value and integrate wild herbs into their daily lives in a more sustainable and greener way.

-What do you like about giving workshops on the topic of nature?
+What do you enjoy about giving workshops on the topic of nature?

-I particularly like the wow moments when participants realise how diverse, spectacular and at the same time simple plants and nature are.
-For example, participants are often amazed that the wood sorrel is able to fold its leaves together within a few minutes to protect itself from the rain.
-At the same time, the wood sorrel can be found almost the entire growing season and is also one of the tastiest wild herbs in our latitudes.
+I particularly enjoy the "wow" moments when participants realize how diverse, spectacular, and yet simple plants and nature are.
+For example, participants are often amazed that wood sorrel can fold its leaves together within minutes to protect itself from rain.
+At the same time, wood sorrel can be found almost throughout the entire growing season and is also one of the most delicious wild herbs in our region.

 What does a "normal" day look like for you?

-I like to start my day at 5 a.m.
-With a glass of water, preferably on the balcony, I plan my day and then I start working on the computer quite unspectacularly - answering emails and normal office organization.
-At 10 a.m. there is a coffee break, preferably with dandelion coffee.
-Then I usually continue with course preparations, packing orders, etc. I like to spend my lunch break outside with a lunch mainly of vegetables, sprouts and wild herbs - plant power for the afternoon to-do's.
-In the afternoon it is usually creative: content for social media & newsletters, course concepts, shooting pictures of plants, developing recipes, etc. I like to end the working day with a yoga class or in my vegetable garden - that also helps me to clear my head.
+I like my day to start at 5 AM.
+With a glass of water, preferably on the balcony, I plan my day, and then it's off to work at the PC – answering emails and general office organization.
+At 10 AM, I have a coffee break, preferably with dandelion coffee.
+Then it's usually on to course preparations, packing orders, etc. I prefer to spend my lunch break outdoors with a meal consisting mainly of vegetables, sprouts, and wild herbs – plant power for the afternoon's to-dos.
+In the afternoon, it usually gets creative: content for social media & newsletters, course concepts, shooting plant photos, developing recipes, etc. I prefer to end the workday with a yoga class or in my vegetable garden – that helps clear my head.

 Do you enjoy being in nature?

-Yes – I absolutely love being in nature as often as possible.
-Preferably in every season, at different times of the day and (usually) in all weather conditions.
+Yes, I absolutely love being in nature, and I do it as often as possible.
+Preferably in every season, at different times of day, and (mostly) in all weather conditions.

-At different times, different impressions of nature can be made in the same places – I really like that.
+At different times, different impressions of nature can be experienced in the same places – I really like that.

-Do you also have a special favorite place or place of power - where do you like to be the most?
+Do you have a special favorite place or power spot – where do you like to be most of all?

-When I need to recharge my batteries or clear my head, I like to go into the forest and walk to places I've never been before.
-Simply to discover new things, gather new impressions and leave my familiar surroundings.
-I like to sit on a rock and look at the new surroundings.
-So I don't have a fixed favorite or power spot, but I'm constantly rediscovering these places for myself.
+When my batteries need recharging or my head needs to clear, I like to go into the forest and walk to places I've never been before.
+Simply to discover new things, gather new impressions, and leave my familiar surroundings.
+There, I like to sit on a stone and observe the new environment.
+So, I don't have a fixed favorite or power spot; instead, I constantly discover new ones for myself.

-Do you have a recipe for us that we can easily recreate even as “inexperienced” people and that supports our natural health?
+Do you have a recipe for us that even "unskilled" people can easily replicate and that supports our natural health?

 My favorite wild herb smoothie is super simple and quick to make: